ciscoheat/eslint-plugin-dci-lint/README.md

 These rules are optional, but only turn them off if you have a good reason.

 - `dci-lint/immutable-roles` - Prevents reassigning of Roles.
 Can be turned off if you don't assign Roles directly in the Context parameters, instead binding (assigning) them elsewhere in the Context.
-- `dci-lint/uppercase-roles` - Roles must be uppercased.
-Can be turned off if you think it looks horrendous, but it's rather useful to quickly identify Roles, like in a movie script.
-Try it first. :)

 ## More information